Is Saturn's Moon Titan Capable of Possessing Organic Life?

 Delving Right In

 First of all, let's begin by stating just how weird Titan is in our nearby galactic neighborhood.
 According to Rizk (2006), Titan may just be the "strangest" of Saturn's moons!
 Considering the uniqueness of Earth which only go alongside her great successes, Titan's interesting and different qualities may be a very good thing to note in our search for life!
 Life on Earth relies heavily on a large celestial body of solids as well as a relatively thick atmosphere.
 Titan is Saturn's biggest moon and it has a "thick nitrogen atmosphere" (Rizk, 2006).
+If there is life elsewhere in our solar system, the Titan seems like a prime candidate indeed!

 One of Titan's Multiple Lakes

-That might mean that, even when considering unicellular life; Titan may be a more likely candidate than Mars.
+All of this might mean that, even when considering unicellular life; Titan may be a more likely candidate than Mars.
 Mars is often said to have some atmosphere; but, that atmosphere would be very thin.
 This is one of the reasons that space agencies have resisted the urge to send astronauts to the red planet right away.
 Also, Mars doesn't seem to possess any large bodies of water like Titan does.
 Even if it does snow on Mars, rain may be seldom to nonexistent there.
 On Titan, liquid methane falls from the sky.
 In fact, Rizk (2006) notes that methane on Titan exists not only in its liquidic state on Titan - but, also in its gaseous and solidic states too!
 This is just like water on Earth.
 On our home planet, water exists as a solid (e.g. ice), as a gas (e.g. clouds), and even as a liquid (e.g. oceans).

 Image of Clouds on Titan